Paradoxika/Skeptik/README.md

 Then go to Skeptik's root directory using the terminal and simply execute:

 ```
+  export JAVA_TOOL_OPTIONS="-Dfile.encoding=UTF-8 -Xmx512m -XX:MaxPermSize=256m"

   sbt run
 ```

+(you may increase the value after -Xmx, if you need/want/ to provide more memory to the JVM)

 Further instructions, such as necessary command-line arguments, will be shown to you.
 If you face any difficulty, do not hesitate to contact us.